Dual diagnosis emerged as a diagnosis more than 20 years ago. What is dual diagnosis? Why is it so important for drug

 A plan for ongoing support is important

 Inpatient treatment is only the beginning of treating and caring for those suffering from both addiction and mental health illness.
 Since co-occurring disorders may exacerbate one another, continued care for these should be sought.
 Post-treatment care and monitoring decrease the chances of relapse of substance use and mental health symptoms.
 Many patients benefit from a residential extended care or sober living program.

-While many people find much relief from the 12–step work, others require additional support and care.
+While many people find much relief from the 12–step work and support groups, others require additional support and care.
 Patients benefit from psychotherapy that provides the individual with an understanding of how their behaviors and beliefs impact both illnesses.
 Cognitive behavioral therapy (CBT) is particularly effective for dual diagnosis patients as they learn new coping strategies, as well as shift ineffective thought patterns.

 SAMSHA’s statistics indicate that most patients entering into addiction treatment have co-occurring disorders.
 Thus it is important for the client to obtain an accurate diagnosis.
 An effective treatment program treats both illnesses concurrently.
 Focus on 12-step work, emotional and therapeutic work, as well as mental health treatment, are all essential parts of a dual diagnosis treatment program.
 Treatment centers must have appropriately skilled personnel and a treatment program that provides exceptional care for all individuals.